eternal-flame-AD/yume-pdq/README.md

 fn main() {
     // Fill with horizontal FM pattern - expect a strong horizontal frequency component in the DCT response
-    // this demonstrates the "thing" DCT does: "it 'unwraps' one level of frequency domain information into spatial domain"
+    // this demonstrates the "thing" DCT does: "it 'wraps' one level of frequency domain information into spatial domain"
     // if we just do a sine wave without modulation, it will end up as a constant matrix and quality will be 0. let mut frequency = 4.0; // create 4 waves of stripes let modulation = frequency / 512.0; // make it exactly a whole number w.r.t. the matrix width so it shows up as nice vertical stripes.